ngutech21/fedimint/Storage-Module.md

 # Abstract
-The storage-module adds a storage layer to the fedimint network.
+The storage-module adds a storage layer to fedimint.
 It can be used to store images, videos, documents, etc. Files can either be stored and retrieved by a command line client (cli) or by using the storage-server.
-The storage-server provides a Rest-API and a simple web interface to access the storage-module.
+The storage-server crate provides a Rest-API and a simple web interface to access the storage-module.

+Possible usecases are:
+* Store profilepics, memes and other images that are publicly available
+* Backup important documents like contracts, invoices, sharded private keys, etc.
+* Let the users pay using lightning